freewizard20/shoveling/Twitter.md

 67. Work will be a secondary matter as automation arises.
 We must go firmly with that transition, AS fast as possible, with minimal social turbulence.
 What really matters will be enlightned citizenship and the ability to think what is right based on understanding(diversity) that technology will bring.
 68. If we go wrong on this transition, there will be a lot of blood.
 69. The turbulence on financial statuses, and financial theories will need fundamental rethinking.
 The job lost people's rage might be misled by handful scammers to wrong destinations resulting hatred and misunderstanding of each other.
 We as people should be awake to reduce and decide what is right.
 70. The change will not come equally.
 Specific decisions should come as a society but better to let technology develop faster to end this inevitable pain earlier.
-Understand the circumstances and admit there will be changes. ---
+Understand the circumstances and admit there will be changes. ---(specific ways are kept)
+71.